Filters

 1917 Liberty Walking Half Dollar G Good Silver 50c Coin1917 Liberty Walking Half Dollar G Good Silver 50c Coin

-Liberty Walking Half Dollar (1916-1947): A Brief History
+Liberty Walking Half Dollars (1916-1947): A Brief History

-Liberty Walking Half Dollars, also known as Walking Liberty Half Dollars, were a type of silver coin produced by the United States Mint from 1916 to 1947.
+Walking Liberty Half Dollars, sometimes called Standing Liberty half dollars, were a type of silver coin produced by the United States Mint from 1916 to 1947.
 They are highly regarded by collectors and are considered one of the most beautiful coin designs in American history.
+These coins were minted with a composition of 90% silver and 10% copper, giving them a total silver content of 0.36169 troy ounces (11.25 grams).
+The diameter of the coin is 30.6 mm.

-Walking Liberty Half Dollars were produced during a significant period in American history, including both World Wars and the Great Depression.
+Walking Liberty silver half dollars were produced during a significant period in American history, including both World Wars and the Great Depression.
 They were minted at three different locations: Philadelphia (no mint mark), Denver (D mint mark), and San Francisco (S mint mark).
 On the 1916 and some of the 1917 coins, the mintmark can be found on the obverse above IN GOD WE TRUST.
 From 1917 on, the mint mark on can be found on the reverse side, just above the word "HALF" and below the eagle.

 Return to Top